-- 1. Primary Term: Ten-year primary term, and for so long thereafter as geothermal resources are being, or capable of being, produced or utilized, in commercial quantities from the leased land, or a unit in which the leased land participates. - 2.
-Rent: Annual rent of \$50.00 per acre or \$2,000, until the leased land begins yielding a production royalty, at which time the rent will be reduced to \$1.00 per acre. - 3.
+- Primary Term: Ten-year primary term, and for so long thereafter as geothermal resources are being, or capable of being, produced or utilized in commercial quantities from the leased land or a unit in which the leased land participates. - 2.
+Rent: Annual rent of \$25.00 per acre or \$39,275, and increased to \$50.00 per acre or \$78,550, after the sixth anniversary date of the lease, until the leased land begins yielding a production royalty, at which time the rent reduces to \$1.00 per acre. - 3.
 Royalty: Production royalty of three percent (3%) of the value of electricity generated from geothermal resources attributable to the leased land.
 For mineral products or chemical compounds, a production royalty of five percent (5%) of their value in their first marketable form, will be applied. - 4.
-Management Fee: Starting March 1, 2014, Lessee shall execute a Standard Reimbursement Agreement with the Commission for \$2,500 per year with automatic annual renewals increasing the cap five percent (5%) per year thereafter to cover periodic lease inspections, and the administration and implementation of the terms of the Lease. - 5.
-Minimum Royalty: After the discovery of geothermal resources in commercial quantities on the leased land, all royalties due to the State during any lease year do not equal or exceed \$100.00 for each acre or \$4,000, and then Lessee shall pay whatever amount is necessary to provide a minimum royalty of \$100.00 for each acre or \$4,000. - 6.
-Unitization: Lessee may commit the leased land to one or more geothermal units, provided that the leased land is committed in its entirety. - 7.
-Bond: Bond of \$20,000.00 in favor of the State is subject to review every five years.

-8. Insurance: Liability insurance policy naming the State as additional insured, with coverage of at least \$2,000,000.00 per occurrence and a general aggregate limit of at least \$5,000,000.
+Minimum Royalty Provision: After the discovery of geothermal resources in commercial quantities on the leased land, all royalties due to the State during any lease year do not equal or exceed \$20.00 for each acre, or \$31,420.00, and then Lessee shall pay whatever amount is necessary to provide a minimum royalty of \$20.00 for each acre, or \$31,420.00. - 5.
+Management Fee: Starting March 1, 2014, Lessee shall execute a Standard Reimbursement Agreement with the State for \$7,500 per year with automatic annual renewals increasing the cap five percent (5%) per year thereafter, to cover periodic lease inspections, and the administration and implementation of the terms of the Lease. - 6.
+Drilling Term: Lessee shall commence exploratory drilling operations within two (2) years from the effective date of the Lease.
+If Lessee fails to commence drilling operations before, the Lease will expire. - 7.
+Unitization: Lessee may commit the leased land to one or more geothermal units, provided that the leased land is committed in its entirety. - 8.
+Performance Bond: Bond of \$600,000.00 in favor of the State is subject to review every five years. - 9.
+Insurance: Liability insurance policy naming the State as additional insured, with coverage of at least \$2,000,000.00 per occurrence and a general aggregate limit of at least \$5,000,000.